-A French Butter Crock (aka “Cloche de beurre” or “bell of butter”) is a container designed for storing butter at room temperature.
+A French butter crock (aka “Cloche de beurre”, “Beurrier à eau” or “bell of butter”) is a container designed for storing butter at room temperature.

 The crocks are made by a great many different companies.
-Many consider the best ones to be those made in France, though there are now American knock-offs claiming to be “the original.”
+Many consider the best ones to be those made in France.
+An American brand, Butter Bell®, labels itself as the “original”, but that would of course be startling news to people in France.

-Butter will stay good in a Butter Crock for up to a month if the kitchen temperature is under 80 F (27 C); above that, you’ll get less time, and the butter may fall out.
+Butter will stay good in a butter crock for up to a month if the kitchen temperature is under 27 C (80 F); above that, you’ll get less time, and the butter may fall out.

 Change the water every week, or every 2 or 3 days.
 Use cool water and, if you are using unsalted butter, add a pinch of salt to the water to slow down the growth of mould.